freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-strings/66edc31c44f1b9c1d5c5ebca.md

 #### --distractors--

-If the substring is found within the string, the method returns the string otherwise, it returns `undefined`.
+If the substring is found within the string, the method returns the string.
+Otherwise, it returns `undefined`.

 ---

-If the substring is found within the string, the method returns `true` otherwise, it returns an empty string.
+If the substring is found within the string, the method returns `true`.
+Otherwise, it returns an empty string.

 ---

-If the substring is found within the string, the method returns the string otherwise, it returns `null`.
+If the substring is found within the string, the method returns the string.
+Otherwise, it returns `null`.

 #### --answer--

-If the substring is found within the string, the method returns `true` otherwise, it returns `false`.
+If the substring is found within the string, the method returns `true`.
+Otherwise, it returns `false`.

 ### --question--